So you booked your session. Now what?

 It's a good idea to prepare the child for the session by letting them know that a friend will be taking some photos of them, it's best not to surprise them.

-How do I get Ready?: I do my best to start my sessions on time.
-Have your clothes picked out and ready a week before our session.
+How do I get Ready?: Have your clothes picked out and ready a week before our session.
 That way it's one less thing to have to think about as our date approaches.

 In home sessions, just have your clothes ready and the house ready for photos.
 It doesn't have to be perfect but tidy up areas in some of your main rooms like the living room, kitchen, master bedroom and nursery.
 Removing things you may not want to be seen in photos.
 When I arrive I'll look around and move things we may need.